-- A: Satisfactory Grade on all 5 Exams Satisfactory Grade on all parts of Final Exam Completion of 50 Practice Exercise Parts Shows competency on all Learning Outcomes - B: Satisfactory Grade on first 4 Exams Satisfactory Grade on Parts 1-4 of Final Exam Completion of 40 Practice Exercise Parts Shows competency on Outcomes 1, 2, 3, 4, 5a - C: Satisfactory Grade on first 3 Exams Satisfactory Grade on Part 1-3 of Final Exam Completion of 30 Practice Exercise Parts Shows competency on Outcomes 1, 2, 3, 5a - D: Satisfactory Grade on first 2 Exams Satisfactory Grade on Part 1-2 of Final Exam Completion of 20 Practice Exercise Parts Shows competency on Outcomes 1, 2, 3 - F: Failure to satisfy the criteria for grades A-D. - "Satisfactory" is typically 80% (or B-level) correctness. - "Completion" of Practice Exercises means reasonable effort - Add plus (+) to your base grade if you earn at least 10 engagement points. - Add a minus (-) to your base grade for in the following: - 6+ missed Practice Exercise Parts for your grade level. - Disruptively tardy to class, or disruptively leaving class early. - If you have a (+) and a (-) they cancel out.
-If a (-) cancels your (+), you can still gain another (+), and vice versa.
+A: Satisfactory Grade on all 6 Exams

+Satisfactory Grade on all parts of Final Exam

+Shows competency on all Learning Outcomes

+B: Satisfactory Grade on Exams 1-5

+Satisfactory Grade on Parts 1-5 of Final Exam

+Shows competency on Outcomes 1, 2, 3, 4, 5a, 5b, 6a.

+C: Satisfactory Grade on Exams 1-3

+Completion of at least one attempt on Exam 4

+Satisfactory Grade on Part 1-3 of Final Exam

+Shows competency on Outcomes 1, 2, 3, 5a, partially 5b.

+D: Satisfactory Grade on Exams 1-2

+Satisfactory Grade on Part 1-2 of Final Exam

+Shows competency on Outcomes 1, 2, 3

+F: Failure to satisfy the criteria for grades A-D.

+- "Satisfactory" is typically 80% (or B-level) correctness. - "Completion" of an assignment means making reasonable effort - Add plus (+) to your base grade if you earn at least 10 engagement points. - Add a minus (-) to your base grade for in the following: - 6+ missed Practice Exercise Parts for your grade level. - Disruptively tardy to class, or disruptively leaving class early.

-- Missed Practice Exercise Parts may cause to to earn a (-) grade, but will not otherwise prevent you from achieving the requisite grade level. - During each exam period, you will have the opportunity to take the exam or retake the previous exam(s).
+- If you have a (+) and a (-) they cancel out.
+If a (-) cancels your (+), you can still gain another (+), and vice versa. - Missed Practice Exercise Parts may cause to to earn a (-) grade, but will not otherwise prevent you from achieving the requisite grade level. - During each exam period, you will have the opportunity to take the exam or retake the previous exam(s).